 Liberal Arts Blog — Sunday is the Joy of Humor, Food, Travel, Practical Life Tips, and Miscellaneous Day

-So what’s the funniest clip you have seen recently?
-Or ever?
-Favorite joke?
-When did you laugh the hardest and why?
+So what are your thoughts on food?
+Fondest food memories?
+Favorite foods to eat or prepare?
 Anything miscellaneous to share from anywhere?
 Best trip you ever took in your life?
-Favorite foods?
 Practical life tips?
 Random facts?
+Jokes?

 This is your chance to make someone else’s day.
 Or to cement in your mind a memory that might otherwise disappear.
 Or to think more deeply about something dear to your heart.
 Continuity is key to depth of thought.